MorpheusAIs/Morpheus/GoerliTestnetSmartContracts.md

 ## How can I find out which pools are available for deposit?
-We need to go to the Deposit contract, open the “Contract” tab, then the “Read Contract” tab.
+We need to go to the Deposit contract, open the “Contract” tab, then the “Read as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 It is necessary to call the pools() function and pass the number of the group.
 All groups are numbered starting from zero.
 If a group exists, you will get information on this group.